Overview

 If you do get chickenpox when you're pregnant, there's a small risk of your baby being very ill when it's born.

-Speak to a GP if you have not had chickenpox and have been near someone with it.
+Go to 111.wales.nhs.uk or call 111 if you have not had chickenpox before and you've been near someone with it.

 The chickenpox vaccine

-You can get the chickenpox vaccine on the NHS if there's a risk of harming someone with a weakened immune system.
+You can get the chickenpox vaccine on the NHS if there's a risk of harming someone with a weakened immune system if you spread the virus to them.

-For example, a child could be vaccinated if 1 of their parents was having chemotherapy.
+For example, a child can be vaccinated if 1 of their parents is having chemotherapy.

 Shingles and chickenpox